RCydefe/kothserver/readme.md

 ## Running via Python
 1. Update `settings.yaml` file
 - Server Settings
     - `port` - This option will be the port that you access the server on.
 You can adjust this to the port number you would like to host the server on.
-By default it is set to `8080`.
+By default it is set to `8080`
-    -`app_secret` - This is essentially a simple way to allow the server to post messages back to the user in a simple way.
+    - `app_secret` - This is essentially a simple way to allow the server to post messages back to the user in a simple way.
 Feel free to adjust this as needed.
             - If you would like to read more about it you can read the documentation from Flask located [here](https://flask.palletsprojects.com/en/2.3.x/patterns/flashing/).
 - CTF Settings
     - `ctf_name` - Allows you to set both the title of the page, as well as the header of the page so you can rep your logo/name easily.